-I’m grateful with the live streams I do I have lots of opinions and feedbacks that I can trust.
+I’m grateful for the live streams I do I have lots of opinions and feedback that I can trust.

 For example, I had a friend.
-He was telling me about BitConnect a couple of years ago and I told him easily and obviously a scam.
-In fact, he said it was the scam and then somehow ended up putting in a lot of his money to it and he lost it.
+He was telling me about BitConnect a couple of years ago and I told him easily and obviously that it was a scam.
+In fact, he said it was a scam and then somehow ended up putting a lot of his money into it and he lost it.

 Tip #2 to verify the legit offer is to look for transparency.